gudzpoz/luajava/docs/api.md

 For a `jclass` `clazz`:

 - `clazz.memberVar` returns the public static member named `memberVar`.
-- `clazz.memberVar = value` assigns to the public static member if possible.
+- `clazz.memberVar = value` assigns to the public static member.
+If exceptions occur, a Lua error is generated.
 - `clazz:memberMethod(...)` calls the public static member method `memberMethod`.
 See [Proxied Method Calls](#proxied-method-calls) for more info.
 - `class(...)` calls the corresponding constructor.
 See [`java.new`](#new-jclass-function).
 - `clazz.class` returns a `jobject`, wrapping an instance of `java.lang.Class<clazz>`.